moonrepo/moon/docs/workspace.md

 ##### rootConfigFileName

 The `rootConfigFileName` setting defines the name of the `tsconfig.json` found in the workspace root.
 We utilize this setting when syncing projects as references.
+Defaults to `tsconfig.json`.

 ```yaml
 typescript: